Kovah/LinkAce/README.md

 Any further information about all the available features and how to install the app, can be found on the [LinkAce Website](https://www.linkace.org/).
 Additionally, you may visit the [community forums](https://spectrum.chat/linkace/) to share your ideas, talk with other users or find help for specific problems.

 ---

+### :warning: Support for LinkAce

+LinkAce is my personal freetime project.
+I do not offer any sort of granted support for it.
+I do not offer any paid support or customization.
+I do not assist with installing it on your server.
+If I answer your questions in the community forum or on Github, it's my free time I spend on your issue.
+Be respectful.

+If you need an app with extensive support please consider using a commercial solution.

+If you need help or want to report a bug within the application, please open a new [issue](https://github.com/Kovah/LinkAce/issues) and describe:

+* which version you are using,
+* what your exact problem is,
+* and what you already did to solve the problem.

+---